ruppinlab/CSI-Microbes-identification/README.md

 # CSI-Microbes Identification

-This repository contains the workflows to identify microbial reads from scRNA-seq data.
+This repository contains part of the workflows for reproducing the results from the bioarxiv paper [Identifying the Landscape of Intratumoral Microbes via a Single Cell Transcriptomic Analysis](https://www.biorxiv.org/content/10.1101/2020.05.14.096230v1) by Welles Robinson, Fiorella Schischlik, Michael Gertz, Alejandro Schaffer and Eytan Ruppin.
+This repository contains the workflows to identify microbial reads from droplet-based (10x) and plate-based (Smart-seq2) scRNA-seq datasets.
+These microbial reads can then be analyzed using the [CSI-Microbes-analysis repository](https://github.com/ruppinlab/CSI-Microbes-analysis).
+The code in this repository was written by Welles Robinson and alpha-tested by Alejandro Schaffer.

 ## Set-up

-This workflow is only set-up to be run on the NIH Biowulf cluster.
+The workflows in this repository are set-up to be run specifically on the NIH Biowulf cluster.
 This workflow expects that conda has been installed.
 For instructions on how to install conda, see [conda install documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 Next, the GitHub repository needs to be cloned as below.
 The below instructions assume that you have an ssh key associated with your GitHub account.
 If you do not, you can generate a new ssh key and associate it with your GitHub username by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).